 The cabin crew on Transavia is outstanding.
 You can tell their training emphasizes on customer service.
 If you're lucky enough to catch our friend Sylke on your Transavia flight, please say hi to her.
 She is the friendliest flight attendant we know!

-Why we don't fly Ryanair
+Why we normally don't fly Ryanair

 Ryanair can offer amazingly low fares.
 Still, changes are near zero; you'll find Herman or me any time soon flying Ryanair.

-Before you know it, you can fly a major carrier, EasyJet or Transavia (both nicer) for almost the same price.
+Before you know it, you can fly a major carrier, easyJet or Transavia (both nicer) for almost the same price.

 Also, note they have exotic charges for things like the use of the overhead bin luggage space and exorbitant fees to check-in at the airport (make sure to check-in online!).
-Also their luggage seize and weight requirements are much stricter and different than on most other airlines.
+Also their luggage size and weight requirements are much stricter and different than on most other airlines.

 They will make you pay if you don't confirm to their rules and limits.
 Charisma won't get you anywhere with Ryanair.
 But they'll love your credit card.